DittoBoi132/Functions-and-data-structures/README.md

-A few data structures i have made using python
+A few functions i have made using python